 This initiative to support the acceleration of real estate development, which is necessary for railway companies to increase the value along their railway lines, is an example of how DBJ's accumulated expertise in real estate asset financing can be applied to urban development in major cities, while contributing to regional revitalization and increasing the competitiveness of railways.
 We believe this initiative helps solve problems for both customers and society.

-and Asset Finance Department
+Online meeting between the Kansai Branch Office and Asset Finance Department